Home/Blog/Learn to Code/Introducing Dart 2 language features

 Dart is an object-oriented, class-based, simple, and clean language.
 Google’s popular mobile framework, Flutter, uses Dart to implement high-quality native applications.
 In 2018, Dart 2 was released with all sorts of new features that make it much safer, more expressive, and more usable.

 Dart extensions were officially released with Dart 2.7.
 The extensions feature adds functionality to existing Dart libraries.
-The extensions feature is useful when you want to add utility method(s) in a third-party library or a core class.
+The extensions feature is useful when adding utility method(s) in a third-party library or a core class.

-With the first version of Dart, it was not always practical to add methods in those classes.
-Extensions help by implicitly extending the type as opposed to the old style where the object was explicitly passed as an argument to static methods.
+With the first version of Dart, adding methods in those classes was not always practical.
+Extensions help by implicitly extending the type, unlike the old style, where the object was explicitly passed as an argument to static methods.

 Extensions are defined inside one block of code that begins with extension and contains a name for the extension, the on keyword, and the data type.
-Dart supports three types of extensions that we will go over in more detail below:
+Dart supports three types of extensions that you’ll look into in more detail below:

 extension<T> on List<T> {